Purpose of the document

 |3-D Secure||3-D Secure process handled by Worldline Sips and seamless for you.||

 You drive the 3-D Secure authentication process.

-You may also use WL Sips and another PSP to process your authentication and authorisation requests, dispatching them as you need.
+You may also use Worldline Sips and another PSP to process your authentication and authorisation requests, dispatching them as you need.